article background

 Why was the Default Market Offer introduced?

-Traditionally, customers have had a choice between two types of electricity contracts – standing offers and market offers.
+Energy customers have a choice between two types of electricity contracts – standing offers and market offers.
 Energy retailers set market offers and often include conditional discounts, guaranteed discounts and rewards programs.

 Standing offers are basic electricity deals with no discounts.
 Standing offers are generally more expensive than market offers and are only intended as the fallback option once a customer’s original electricity deal expires.

-The ACCC’s Retail Electricity Price Inquiry report found that the electricity retail market was confusing and too hard for consumers to shop for a better deal.
+The ACCC’s Retail Electricity Price Inquiry report found that the electricity retail market was too confusing for consumers to shop for a better deal.
 The report also identified that Australian households were being left on standing offers, consequently paying much more for electricity.

 It also helps to ensure that loyal customers who stick with their electricity retailer don’t experience unanticipated bill shock from expensive standing offers once their original energy deal expires.